JBlitzar/Text2Image/NOTES.md

 - _a little bit_ cheaty, but I still have to make the actual model, and its nice that it's pretrained

 - Meh I'm just going to train `run3_jxa` to hope to feel better about myself and maybe it'll magically become amazing

+Aug 2:

+- I have a genius plan for increasing quality for outputs of the text to image model.
+Generate lots, automated select best of n